 Pursuant to the Company's Articles of Association, the maximum aggregate emoluments that may be paid to directors are approved by the shareholder in a general meeting.
-Total remuneration of £15,000 was paid to directors during the period under review.
+Remuneration of directors totalled €24,000 during the year under review.

 The remuneration of directors is a fixed amount per annum and does not include any variable component relating to profit sharing, share options or pension benefits.